mlds-lab/interp-net/README.md

 ## Requirements
-The code requires Python 3.7.
+The code requires Python 3.7 or later.
 The file [requirements.txt](requirements.txt) contains the full list of required Python modules.

 ## Usage